 13. How do I calculate my Snow Load?

 Please call your local zoning office or county building inspector.
 Your local building supply store or lumber yard may also know the local snow load values.

 14. How does the SB-190 adhesive work, whats the warranty?

 A chemical reaction takes place between the polycarbonate and the solvent base of the SB-190.
 Over 28 days the SB-190 actually chemically welds itself to the snow guard.
 Not all plastics can withstand this type of chemical welding without losing integrity, but we have found that after many years of selling the SB-190 product, it does not affect the high quality polycarbonate we use.
 Visit our test results page to see holding power of the SB-190 on our snow guards.

 Screw Down Applications:

-SureBond SB-190 is not recommended as a sealant for use with mechanically fastened snow guards.
-Though we have never experienced a snow guard failure as a result of using the SB-190 in conjunction with screws, we have experienced minor crazing around the screw holes after 30 days.
-The crazing is usually more evident when using the SB-190 as a sealant when screwing down the snow guards into a steel purlin rather than a wood purlin.
-As mentioned in our installation instructions sheet, a screw down application of snow guards should have 100 percent clear silicone or equal, uniformly covering the entire underside before placement.
+SureBond SB-190 is "NOT" recommended as a sealant for use with mechanically fastened snow guards.
+As mentioned in our installation instructions, a screw down application of snow guards should have 100 percent clear silicone, such as our NovaFlex sealant, uniformly covering the entire underside before placement.
 The screws should then be snug tightened to about 50 percent compression of the washer.

 Contact Us or Please call us at 1-866-423-2569 or 717-697-1900 and we would be glad to answer your questions.